mullenkamp/booklet/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code:: python

-  with booklet.open('test.book', 'r') as db:
+  with booklet.open('test.blt', 'r') as db:
     test_data = db['test_key']

 Notice that you don't need to pass serializer parameters when reading.
 Booklet stores this info on the initial file creation.